Stirling-Tools/Stirling-Tools.github.io/docs/Getting started/Installation/Local/Unix.md

 Remember to set the necessary environment variables before running the project if you want to customize the application the list can be seen in the main readme.

-You can do this in the terminal by using the `export` command or -D arguements to java -jar command:
+You can do this in the terminal by using the `export` command or -D arguments to java -jar command:

 ```bash
 export APP_HOME_NAME="Stirling PDF"